 +44 (0)1382 383943

-Emily then chose to return to work in an area she feels passionate about.
-Emily wishes to combine an understanding of biological research and academia with commercial IT Project Management and Development experience and apply these skills to the field of Health Informatics.
+Emily chose to return to work in an area she feels passionate about.
+She now works to combine an understanding of medical research and academia with industry standard IT project management and software development experience and apply these skills to the field of Health Informatics and Data Science.